Dreamers

 Iris increasingly identifies as a feminist systems innovator, who leverages research, facilitation, and organisational development to support feminist movement-building to end GBV and systems change in philanthropy.
 She is the founder of Lorha Nakambe Consulting, a feminist philanthropy infrastructure organisation that works to co- create systems of healing justice, connection, care, and abundant resourcing for intersectional feminist movements.
 She has spent a decade supporting strategic grant-making and systems change initiatives through feminist movement-building, Pan-African youth advocacy, lecturing and conducting research in five countries spanning three continents.

 She holds an MSc in African Studies from Oxford University, and is currently reading for a PhD at the University of Cape Town's Graduate School of Business, focusing on feminist organising for systems change in philanthropy.
-Iris co-leads the Coalition of Feminists for Social Change (COFEM), a feminist network supporting efforts to end VAWG and is a Black Feminist Fund Fellow.

 Dreamer